Invariant embeddings of unimodular random planar graphs: Introduction

-Given an invariant embedding of the (nonempty) unimodular graph $G$ into $\R^2$ or $\H^2$, call the expected number of embedded vertices in a ball of unit area the {\it intensity} of the embedding.
-This number does not depend on the choice of the ball, by invariance, and it is always positive by the MTP.
-The next example shows that ``zero intensity" is possible in case of {\it unimodular} embeddings. \begin{example} Consider $\Z$ to be $G$, and let $M$ be the hyperbolic plane.
+The next example shows that ``zero intensity" is possible in case of {\it unimodular} embeddings. \begin{example} Consider $\G$ to be $\Z$ almost surely, and let $M$ be the hyperbolic plane.
 Take an infinite geodesic $\gamma$ in $M$, fix a point $0\in \gamma$, and let $g$ be an isometry of $M$ that preserves $\gamma$ and maps $0$ to some $g(0)\not=0$.
 Consider the embedded graph with vertex set $\{g^i(0), i\in\Z\}$ and embedded edges being the pieces of $\gamma$ between pairs $g^i(0)$ and $g^{i+1}(0)$.
 One can check that this way we defined a unimodular embedding of $\Z$ into $M$.
 However, it is not possible to embed $\Z$ (or any amenable graph) into $M$ in an isometry-invariant way. \end{example} One could define intensity for unimodular embeddings.
-We will not need this, but it could be defined as the reciprocal of the cell size of the stable allocation on the embedded vertices; see \cite{HP} for the definition.
-Forbiding zero intensity, one could rule pathologies as Example \ref{example_strict}.
-Then Theorems \ref{dichotomy0} and \ref{dichotomy} would become full characterizations.
+We will not need this, but it could be defined as the reciprocal of the unique number $r$ that ensures that the stable allocation on the embedded vertices with cell-volume-limit $r$ is a full allocation (with $r=\infty$ standing for zero intensity); see \cite{HP} for the definition.
+Forbiding zero intensity, one could rule out pathologies as Example \ref{example_strict}.
+Then Theorems \ref{dichotomy0} and \ref{dichotomy} would become full characterizations (by a suitable modification of the proofs in Section \ref{proofsofmain} for the added ``only if'' parts).